Nikav7/Assignment_7_Veronica/README.md

 In the relative directory on this Repo wavs files and metadata.csv have been uploaded.

+Dataset has been constructed following LJspeech formatter as per this guideline https://tts.readthedocs.io/en/latest/formatting_your_dataset.html#formatting-your-dataset

 Note: I am aware that even if the original audio is of public domain, its usage could be limited.